ameslady/tiny-app/README.md

 # To-Do

 Core:
-* Use cookie.session (encryption) for registration/login functionality
+* Use cookie.session (encryption) for registration/login functionality ✅
 * use bycrypt for password security  ✅
-* Move functions into helpers file and import
+* Move functions into helpers file and import ✅

-* Review all requirements and thoroughly test application
+Stretch:

+* Method Override
+* Analytics

+Final tid-bits:
 * Update res.status errors to redirect to an error page template w/ header
 * Ensure comments are descriptive and not redundant
 * Refactor code

-Stretch:

-* Method Override
-* Analytics

-Extra:
 * Make tinyapp's front-end pretty
   * Add icons
   * Create footer ✅